 The Transportation Review Advisory Council (TRAC) is a nine-member Council chaired by ODOT Director Jack Marchbanks.

 Part of the application evaluation includes input from metropolitan planning organizations like MORPC.
 Therefore, each TRAC funding cycle, MORPC conducts its own evaluation of the Central Ohio TRAC applications that fall within our transportation planning boundaries and prioritizes the applications based on the region’s Metropolitan Transportation Plan goals and objectives.
 MORPC then provides the region’s TRAC project priorities to ODOT, which are considered during the project funding selection process.

-2020 TRAC Projects
+2021 TRAC Projects

-- Far East Freeway: Phases 2 and 3
+- Far East Freeway Phases 2 and 3

 - I-270 and US-23 Interchange